mrspec7er/resume/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can look at source code at `app` folder. and all of the reusable components in `components` folder to modify the code base.
+You can look at source code in `app` folder. and all of the reusable components is in `components` folder to modify the code base.